yanpitangui/dotnet-api-boilerplate/CONTRIBUTING.md

-If you have anything to contribute, please open an issue first.
+If you have anything to contribute, please open an issue to discuss it first.